If you spend even a little time exploring stock market content online, chances are you have come across Stockwiz.

 - Unresolved Issues: If you have already contacted them, but your issue remains pending, it is time to escalate the matter.

-So, if you are facing any of it, do not waste your time and register your complaint.
+So, if you are facing any of these, do not waste your time and register your complaint.
 These signs must not be ignored because ignoring them can cost you your life savings.

 Here are the steps that you can follow: